-&lt;sup>5 Keeping an animal in circumstances that require an approval is a prescribed activity under schedule 2 of Local Law No. 1 (Administration) 2011.
+&lt;sup>5 Keeping an animal for which an approval is required under this local law is a prescribed activity under schedule 2 of Local Law No. 1 (Administration) 2012.
 The process for obtaining an approval for a prescribed activity is set out in part 2 of that local law and section 6 creates an offence for a person undertaking a prescribed activity without a current approval.